pawptart/trivia-hero/README.md

 Trivia Hero is built with desktops in mind but is playable on mobile as well!

+## Play

+You can simply visit [this link](https://trivia-hero.herokuapp.com) to play a game of Trivia Hero!

+Alternatively, you can for this repo and run it on your machine, which will work exactly the same.

 ## Contribute

 There are 2 ways to contribute to Trivia Hero. **First (and easiest) is to contribute to [Open Trivia DB](https://opentdb.com/)** to help generate a database of accurate and interesting trivia questions for the app to pull from.